vitaly-t/pg-promise/examples/select-insert.md

 * Our transaction executes 3-4 queries `BEGIN`, `SELECT`, [`INSERT`], `COMMIT`
 * Transactions are blocking operations, and may require complex tuning for high traffic (see [Configurable Transactions](https://github.com/vitaly-t/pg-promise#configurable-transactions))

-Implementing such a single-query operation isn't trivial, and it can vary based on whether you are developing for PostgreSQL 9.5+ or an older version.
+Implementing such a single-query operation isn't trivial, and can vary based on whether it is for PostgreSQL 9.5+ or an older version.

 The following posts will help you get started writing your own single-query solution for this: